 What constitutes fault here is the subject of some debate.
-The Court of Appeal in Bank of

-Credit and Commerce International (Overseas) Ltd and another v Akindele [2001] Ch.437 held that the test is whether you acted unconscionably.
+The Court of Appeal in Bank of Credit and Commerce International (Overseas) Ltd and another v Akindele [2001] Ch.437 held that the test is whether you acted unconscionably.
+The test is a subjective one which held that the test is whether you acted unconscionably.
 The test is a subjective one which includes actual knowledge and wilful blindness.
 The factors the court identified were that: